Summer 2014 Internships

-The Institute will offer internships in four areas for the Summer of 2013.
+The Institute will offer approximately ten internships in four areas in the Summer of 2014

 All IWPR interns must have good computer skills, excellent writing and communication skills, and an interest in women's issues.
-Prior office experience is desirable, as interns are responsible for a certain amount of general office work, such as photocopying, answering phones, filing, and maintaining the library.
+Prior office experience is desirable.
+IWPR is committed to diversity on the basis of race/ethnicity, cultural and economic background, sexual orientation, and physical ability.

 Summer internships typically last for ten weeks, with starting dates in May-June and ending dates in July-August.
 Interns typically spend 40 hours per week in the office, and receive a stipend of $160 per week.